moxystudio/js-class-is/README.md

 Type: `String`

 Unique *id* for the class.
-This should be name spaced so different classes from different modules do not collide and give false positives.
+This should be namespaced so different classes from different modules do not collide and give false positives.

 Example: `@organization/package/class`